Looking for a Dutch oven for your kitchen? Here’s a full review of the best Dutch ovens on the market!

 In particular I am drawn to the beauty of Le Creuset and Staub.
 Le Creuset offers a variety of fun colors, and Staub brings in a more traditional palette and I love the adorable lid handles that can be changed (the chicken is so cute!).
 Either way, you can’t go wrong!

-My personal favorite Dutch oven:
+My personal Favorite

 I love this Dutch oven for its ability to fit a lot, without being bulky.
 While it is just 5 3/4 qt., it can fit an entire chicken.
 I also appreciate the black enamel coating which provides the best browning for braising meat.